acgetchell/CDT-plusplus/README.md

 **Quantize spacetime on your laptop.**

+For an introduction to [Causal Dynamical Triangulations][https://github.com/acgetchell/CDT-plusplus/wiki], including the foundations and recent results, please see the [wiki][https://github.com/acgetchell/CDT-plusplus/wiki]

 [Causal Dynamical Triangulations][1] in C++ using the [Computational Geometry Algorithms Library][2] and [Eigen][25]>3.1.0, compiled with [CMake][3] using [Clang][4]/[LLVM][5].